a-fujimiya/unitprice/README.md

 1. Use Parceler and Butterknife at the same time.
  How to describe Butterknife "annotationProcessor" on build.gradle.
 1. How to use PercentRelativeLayout.
-1. Prevent keyboard showing when tap on EditText.
+1. Prevent keyboard showing when tap on EditText field.

 ## No good
 1. MainActivity has data.